 The last project visited by the delegation was Newborn & Child Health" "Maternal, implemented by Save the Children in the rural communities of Blantyre.
-Save the Children currently supports several health sector initiatives in Malawi, focussing on addressing the health and survival needs of women and children under the age of five peri-urban rural and livina in vears, communities.
+Save the Children currently supports several health sector initiatives in Malawi, focussing on addressing the health and survival needs of women and children under the age of five in rural and peri-urban living vears, communities.
 The delegation visited a health centre and met with the community health workers (CHWs), who work in the most remote communities in the area, serving 27.000 people.